 The locking system from Alumina has won a Queens Award for Enterprise in 2017.
 Called ModLok™, this patented locking system provides both a lock and a thermal insert.
 ModLok™ has a high strength polymer lock body, meaning the lock is also a thermal break.
 No other aluminium bifold features this locking system.

 We must also mention that Alumina is tested to the stringent PAS24 and carries Secured by Design (SBD) accreditation as well.
 You have to be very careful with claims over SBD and whether the license for the product exists as a number of doors don’t have the accreditation or hold the license.
 Alumina bifolds are also Part Q of the Building Regulations Compliant.

 Alumina does go further with more handle options, more door configurations, more hinges and roller options than other systems.
-What you also get with an Alumina bifold are more threshold options and a weather rated low threshold too.
+What you also get with an Alumina bifold are more threshold options and a weather-rated low threshold too.
 Unlike most bi-folding doors available on the market, the threshold choices with Alumina provides five threshold options.
 Even better is that all of these come with severe weather-rating.